 The goal here is to build more than just a folder of files; you’re creating a lasting digital archive.
 These video files hold priceless family moments and can take up a lot of space on your computer or phone.
 Moving them to the cloud frees up your devices and, more importantly, protects the memories from being lost in a hard drive crash.
 After you complete a film transfer or scan your old photo albums, organizing them in the cloud creates a permanent, secure home.
 This digital library becomes a legacy that you can easily share with family and pass down to future generations.

-Strategies for Long-Term Preservation
+Tips for Long-Term Video Preservation

 For true peace of mind, it’s smart to follow a strategy the pros use: the "3-2-1 Backup Rule."
 It’s simple: keep at least three copies of your important files, store them on two different types of media (like your computer’s hard drive and an external drive), and keep one of those copies in a different location.
 Cloud storage is the perfect solution for that off-site copy.
 It protects your videos from local disasters like fire, flood, or theft.
 This approach ensures that no single event can wipe out your entire collection of precious memories.